dcdpr/rdf-canonicalization-cpp-client/README.md

 make
 ```

-If `jsonld-cpp` is not installed to a standard location, you will need to provide `cmake` with a prefix path:
+If `jsonld-cpp` and `rdf-canonicalization-cpp` are not installed to a standard location, you will need to provide `cmake` with a prefix path:

 ```
 cmake -DCMAKE_PREFIX_PATH=/tmp/jsonld-install ..